 Both 100- and 200-level courses are considered lower division and can be successfully completed by freshmen.Back to top

-If a student participating in the Quarter Plus program experiences academic or personal challenges, will there be any support available?
+If I experience academic or personal challenges in the Quarter Plus program, will there be any support available?

-I have taken Advanced Placement (AP) exam(s).
-How do I determine if the courses offered in Quarter Plus will duplicate my AP Credit?
+I have taken Advanced Placement (AP) and/or International Baccalaureate (IB) exam(s).
+How do I determine if the courses offered in Quarter Plus will duplicate my AP/IB Credit?

-I have taken class(es) at a California Community College or another college.
+I have taken class(es) at a California college.
 How do I know which courses or GE areas at Cal Poly I will get credit for?
 How will this affect which courses I should take during the Quarter Plus program?